COSMOS-UALR/youtube_banned_reason/README.md

 # YouTube Banned Reason
-A script to find the banned reason for YouTube videos
+A script to find the banned reason for YouTube videos.
+This works by reading json/csv/xlsx files containing YouTube video data.
+It will grab the video ids from those files and query the YouTube iframe API to get the video's banned reason.
+We will update the Import files with this information and save them to the Export folder.

+The script will add these columns to the video data: `banned_status`, `banned_reason`, `banned_message` (all say pretty much the same thing).
+If a video is available, these columns will be empty.

 # Run the script
 1. Git clone the repository